klyngdal/PWGenerator/README.md

-Created prompts using javascript for user to choose character length Created prompts using javascript for user to choose which characters they would like to include in their password: uppercase, lowercase, numbers, and/or special characters Created a randomizer based on user criteria to generate a password that matches the given criteria Utilized bootstrap for a clean interface that is responsive on all devices Used CSS to create a clean, unique page
+Created prompts using javascript for user to choose character length Created prompts using javascript for user to choose which characters they would like to include in their password: uppercase, lowercase, numbers, and/or special characters Created a randomizer based on user criteria to generate a password that matches the given criteria